earthly/earthly/README.md

 [Earthly](https://earthly.dev) is a build automation tool for the post-container era.
 It allows you to execute all your builds in containers.
 This makes them self-contained, reproducible, portable and parallel.
 You can use Earthly to create Docker images and artifacts (eg binaries, packages, arbitrary files).

-Read the [launch blog post](https://vladaionescu.com/introducing-earthly-build-automation-for-the-container-era-55619c63c3e) for the motivation behind Earthly.
-To learn how to use Earthly, check out the [getting started guide](https://docs.earthly.dev/guides/basics).

 <h2 align="center">Why Use Earthly</h2>

 ### 🔁 Reproduce CI failures